Introduction

 This section talks about understanding how you can customize a device control panel screen or how you can customize parameter control.
 You can even extend the existing behavior of notifications.

-Assumption is that you already have the app development setup ready.
+The assumption is that you already have the app development setup ready.
 Follow the instructions for setting up the development environment.
-All the references below would be based on the cloned GitHub repository for the sample ESP RainMaker Home app source code.
+All the references below are based on the cloned GitHub repository for the sample ESP RainMaker Home app source code.

 API Configuration